• Level of education

 2. b) Monochromatic interference

-4. d) Interference between contra-propagating waves: longitudinal standing wave
+4. d) Interference between counter-propagating waves: longitudinal standing wave

-1.3 A typical approach to studying interference and diffraction
+1.3 Typical approach for studying interference and diffraction

 2. b) Sum of electric fields